-- Comparing 1991 results to 2013 results - Mussel density and biomass
+- comparing 1991 results to 2013 results - mussel density and biomass

-In 1991, a survey of freshwater mussels was undertaken in Lake Tuakitoto to investigate the potential for using mussels to control phytoplankton in eutrophic lakes.
-The survey was undertaken as part of a University of Otago postgraduate degree (Ogilvie 1993), and was presented in an international science journal (Ogilvie and Mitchell 1995).
+In 1991 a survey of freshwater mussels was undertaken in Lake Tuakitoto to investigate the potential for using mussels to control phytoplankton in eutrophic lakes.
+The survey was undertaken as part of a University of Otago postgraduate degree (Ogilvie, 1993), and was presented in an international science journal (Ogilvie & Mitchell, 1995).
 In 2013 ORC engaged Ryder Consulting to replicate the original survey.
-The same methodology as described in Ogilvie (1993) and Ogilvie and Mitchell (1995) was used.
+The same methodology as described in Ogilvie (1993) and Ogilvie & Mitchell (1995) was used.

-Field collection of the mussels was undertaken on the 22nd and 23rd of April 2013.
+Field collection of the mussels was undertaken on 22 and 23 April 2013.
 Twenty five stations were sampled from the same locations as the 1991 survey (Figure 20).
-At each station, water depths were recorded (between 0.19 m and 0.56 m at the sampling stations) and mussels were taken from three quadrats (area 1 m2) by 'finger sifting' the substratum to a depth of approximately 10 cm while snorkelling.
+At each station, water depths were recorded (between 0.19 m and 0.56 m at the sampling stations) and mussels were taken from three quadrats (area 1 m^2) by 'finger sifting' the substratum to a depth of approximately 10 cm while snorkelling.